beetbox/beets/docs/plugins/index.rst

 * `beets-originquery`_ augments MusicBrainz queries with locally-sourced data to improve autotagger results.

+* `drop2beets`_ automatically imports singles as soon as they are dropped in a folder (using Linux's ``inotify``).
+You can also set a sub-folders hierarchy to set flexible attributes by the way.

 .. _beets-barcode: https://github.com/8h2a/beets-barcode
 .. _beets-check: https://github.com/geigerzaehler/beets-check
 .. _copyartifacts: https://github.com/sbarakat/beets-copyartifacts